-At a glance: Llama Stack (8,300 stars, MCP tool support since v0.2.10) + ollama-mcp-bridge (972 stars, TypeScript, MIT).
-Meta is not an AAIF member at any tier, has no official MCP server, and has made no public announcement about MCP support.
+At a glance: Llama Stack (8,300 stars, v0.7.1, MCP tool support with Responses API) + llama.cpp (full MCP client merged March 2026) + ollama-mcp-bridge (969 stars, TypeScript, MIT).
+Meta is not an AAIF member at any tier (170+ organizations have joined, but not Meta), has no official MCP server, and has made no public announcement about MCP support.
 Their strategy: build their own agent ecosystem (Meta AI with 1 billion MAU, $2B Manus acquisition) rather than adopt Anthropic’s protocol.
-The community fills the gap — Ollama bridges and Llama Stack’s built-in MCP integration let local Llama models participate in the MCP ecosystem.
+The community fills the gap — llama.cpp now has native MCP client support with an agentic loop, Llama Stack includes MCP integration via the Responses API, and Ollama bridges let local Llama models participate in the MCP ecosystem.
 Part of our AI Providers MCP category.

 Meta Llama MCP servers let AI agents run inference on Llama 4 Scout/Maverick, manage local Ollama models, generate embeddings, and use MCP tools through locally-hosted LLMs — all without sending data to cloud APIs.
 This enables fully private, zero-cost AI agent workflows for users willing to provide the hardware.